cuelang/cuelang.org/content/en/docs/concepts/logic.md

 the value lattice.
 <!-- (jba) First mention of closed; no one knows what it means.
 Rest of paragraph is a bit obscure; explain in plain English instead.
-E.g. "If an optional field's value is innnconsistent, we can just drop the field from the struct.
+E.g. "If an optional field's value is inconsistent, we can just drop the field from the struct.
 If a required field's value is inconsistent, we can't drop the field, so the whole struct is bad."
 -->
 But it can also be explained with some logic.